 Avira Free Security protects you from malware, phishing, and more.

 Avira provides free antivirus for all platforms, and if you are looking for additional features, like unlimited mobile VPN, you can opt for Avira Prime.
 Avira Prime is our all-in-one bundle for security, privacy, and performance, and it can be used on multiple devices, across all platforms.
-One license covers up to 25 devices, so you can also share it with your loved ones – and it covers you even if you’re in a polyamorous relationship. 😉
+One subscription is valid for up to 25 devices, so you can also share it with your loved ones – and it has you covered even if you’re in a polyamorous relationship. 😉